Car Insurance for Learner's Permit: What Parents Need to Know

 How much does car insurance go up when adding a permit holder?

-At the permit stage, the increase is often minimal because adult supervision is required.
-The bigger jump comes at full licensure — parents can expect annual costs to rise by 50% to over 128% depending on the carrier, the teen's age, the vehicle, and the family's location.
-The average cost to add a 16-year-old to a parent's policy is approximately $5,740 per year in total.
+At the permit stage, the increase is often minimal or zero because adult supervision is required.
+The bigger jump comes at full licensure — parents can expect annual costs to rise by 50% to over 128% depending on the carrier, the teen's age, the vehicle, and location.
+Industry data shows adding a 16-year-old to a parent's full-coverage policy can cost roughly $2,200–$4,500 or more per year in additional premiums.

 What happens if my teen gets in an accident with a learner's permit?

 If your teen is driving your insured vehicle with your permission, the claim is typically filed under your auto policy.
 The accident will be treated as an at-fault claim on your record, which can raise your premiums at renewal.
-If your teen was not disclosed to your insurer, the claim may be denied entirely — leaving you responsible for out-of-pocket costs.
+If your teen was not disclosed to your insurer, the claim may be denied entirely — leaving you responsible for out-of-pocket costs, medical bills, and potential legal liability.

 What discounts can reduce insurance costs for a permit holder?